 6 Ways to Prevent Heart Disease

-That price financially dwarfs the cost of adapting and changing your lifestyle now, especially if you intend to do something like, I don’t know, retire after the age of 65 (just a thought).
-Fortunately, there are five easy, cheap (if not free) steps any guy can take to safeguard his heart and wallet.
+The price of living with heart disease or having a heart attack financially dwarfs the cost of adapting and changing your lifestyle now to prevent such issues — especially if you intend to do something like, I don’t know, retire after the age of 65 (just a thought).
+Fortunately, there are six easy, cheap (if not free) steps any guy can take to safeguard his heart and wallet.
 These will ensure heart disease isn’t really a hard disease (I’m sorry).

 1. Get Your Blood Pressure Checked for Free